Living Room Bedroom Combo (Design Ideas)

 Sliding Doors

-An attractive way to split up a living space is by using sliding doors.
-Whether you live in a studio apartment or just want to maximize your living space, installing sliding doors can give you the ability to quickly get the privacy you need.
+An attractive way to divide a living space is through sliding doors.
+Whether you live in a studio apartment or just want to maximize your living space, installing sliding doors can quickly give you the privacy you need.

 Divide the Living Room & Bedroom with a Curtain